TechStudyGroup/leetcode/questions/Algorithms/1453. Maximum Number of Darts Inside of a Circular Dartboard/README.md

 <p>Alice is throwing <code>n</code> darts on a very large wall.
 You are given an array <code>darts</code> where <code>darts[i] = [x<sub>i</sub>, y<sub>i</sub>]</code> is the position of the <code>i<sup>th</sup></code> dart that Alice threw on the wall.</p>

 <p>Bob knows the positions of the <code>n</code> darts on the wall.
-He wants to place a dartboard of radius <code>r</code> on the wall so that the maximum number of darts that Alice throws lies on the dartboard.</p>
+He wants to place a dartboard of radius <code>r</code> on the wall so that the maximum number of darts that Alice throws lie&nbsp;on the dartboard.</p>

 <p>Given the integer <code>r</code>, return <em>the maximum number of darts that can lie on the dartboard</em>.</p>